CircuitVerse/Interactive-Book/docs/flipflop/d_flipflop.md

 |  1     |    1    |

-Therefore, D flip-flop always Hold the information, which is available on data input, D of earlier positive transition of clock signal.
-From the above state table, we can directly write the next state equation as
+Hence, D Flip-flop holds the information of the data input of earlier positive clock signal.
+From the given state table, The next state equation can be written as:
 ```yaml
         Q(t + 1) = D
 ```
-Next state of D flip-flop is always equal to data input, D for every positive transition of the clock signal.
-Hence, D flip-flops can be used in registers, shift registers and some of the counters.
+Next state of D Flip-flop will be always equal to the data input for every positive clock signal.
+Therefore, D Flip-flops can be used in Registers, Shift registers, and some Counters.

 <iframe width="100%" height="400px" src="https://circuitverse.org/simulator/embed/12254" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>